 How much does it cost – Our standard fee for this service is $1,800 and applies to most business valuations.
 Higher fees ($2,500 to $5,000) may apply in situations involving complex partnerships, property settlements, partnership dissolutions, divorces, etc. Call for further information.

 How are payments handled?
 Once you commit to hire us, we will send you an invoice via Paypal for the agreed upon amount.
 You can remit our fee via your PayPal account, OR you can use PayPal to process payment via a specific credit card (MasterCard, VISA, AMEX) you choose to use.
 If you choose to pay by check, please make check out to John C. Stewart.

 We look forward to assisting you – Don’t hesitate to give us a call at 321-727-2444.
 We don’t bite <g> and we will be glad to answer any questions you might have.
 And don’t worry, we’re not going to try and convince you that you need a valuation or even that we are the best.
 You will have to make that decision on your own.
 Have a great day.

 P.S.
-For some interesting facts and figures on company valuations we invite you to our “sister” site at www.printingresearch.org where there are a couple of articles on the front page that deal with company valuations and various factors that apply to the values we assign to firms.
+For some interesting facts and figures on company valuations we invite you to visit our “sister” site at www.printingresearch.org where there are numerous articles on the front page that deal with company valuations and various factors that apply to the values we assign to firms.
 We think you will find the article(s) quite interesting.